 Gramps did it and so should you.
 Men’s hands were meant to create, to turn ordinary objects into something special.
 And whittling is just the manly craft of woodworking writ small; all you need is a stick and a pocketknife.
 Start practicing and soon you’ll be making your very own chess set.

 This is something I got to do for the first time while in Vermont this summer.
 I have to say, it was an incredibly satisfying experience.
 There’s just something about swinging that heavy axe and the great feeling you get when it hits the log with a crack, splitting apart the wood.
 I’ve still got a ways to go in being able to consistently split the logs all the way through in one swing, but even my neophyte attempts were good for the soul.

 Whether it’s jogging down a country road or pumping iron, working out is a well-known and unbeatable stress reducer.
 It not only keeps your hands busy, it engages your whole body while your mind goes somewhere else.
 With your blood pumping and your testosterone increasing, the irritations of your day are released with your sweat.
 Some people love having a workout partner, but I personally like to be alone and totally inside my own head.
-Studies have shown that working out outdoors greatly increases the stress-reducing benefits of exercise, so get out to a park and move your body.
+Studies have shown that working out outdoors greatly increases the stress-reducing benefits of exercise, so get outside and move your body.

 What do you do to settle your mind?
 Let us know in the comments.